 Example 1: lawyers in Nevada

-When a user types in the location in the search query then the intent is clear and Google will try to satisfy the user by returning in the top results businesses (in this case law firms) that are registered to operate in the state of Nevada.
-How does Google know where a company is operating?
-This is something we will see in a while…
+When a user types the location in the search query, then the user-intent is clear and Google will try to satisfy the user by showing in the top results businesses (in this case law firms) that are registered to operate in the state of Nevada.

 Example 2: florists in London

 When you search google.co.uk for the term florists in London you will get a list of flower shops that have a physical business in the general area of London.